Theatre Marketing

 - One-page design statement that includes:

-- What are some of your responsibilities as a marketing director?
+- What are some of your responsibilites in your field?

-- How did the director's concept influence your designs?
+- How did the director's concept influence your work?

-- How did the style of the play affect your designs?
+- How did the style of the play affect your work?

-- If the show was realized, did you struggle in unifying the director's concept across all areas of design?
+- If the production was realized, what challenges did you face in unifying the director's concept across all areas of your work?

 - How effective do you feel your marketing was in bringing an audience to the show?